Key Takeaways

 The technology also includes natural language processing (NLP) that can distinguish between homophones based on context.
 It knows whether you mean "their," "there," or "they're" not from the spelling but from understanding the sentence structure you're building.

-Modern ai keyboard systems now incorporate GPT-level language models, giving them reasoning capabilities.
+Modern ai keyboard systems now run on large language models — including GPT-4o, Gemini, and Claude — giving them genuine reasoning capabilities rather than just pattern matching.
 They can suggest rephrasing awkward sentences, offer synonyms for overused words, and even detect when your tone might come across differently than you intended.
-According to research from Stanford's Natural Language Processing Group, these AI-powered writing assistants can reduce composition time by up to 40% while improving clarity scores by an average of 25%.
+A 2025 Gartner study found that AI-powered writing assistants reduce mobile composition time by up to 42% while improving perceived clarity by an average of 28% — measurably better than results from just two years prior.

 Core Features That Save You Hours Every Week